 Skills of Lawyers or AttorneysAnalytical skills:

-Lawyers should be able to analyze large amounts of information and help their clients resolve problems or issues.
+Lawyers should be able to analyze large amount of information and help their clients resolve problems or issues.
 Interpersonal skills:

 Lawyers must win the respect and confidence of their clients by building a trusting relationship so that clients feel comfortable and share personal information related to their case.Problem-solving skills:

-Lawyers should have good problem-solving skills are important for lawyers to prepare the best defense or recommendation.Research skills:
+Lawyers should have good problem-solving skills to prepare the best defense or recommendation.Research skills: